Kyle Palmieri Game Preview: Islanders vs. Flyers

 Palmieri Stats vs. the Flyers

-- On the defensive side, the Flyers are allowing 52 total goals (2.9 per game) which ranks 12th in the NHL.
+- The Flyers are 13th in goals allowed, conceding 58 total goals (2.9 per game) in the league.

 |2023-2024 Season